DanisHack/AppearLogo/README.md

-AppearLogo
+AppearLogo (Coming Up)
 ==========

 Digital Signature Appearance on logo's in PDF.

+This project is a hobby project.
+Intend is to help novice developers to make them learn by example.